-7.3 Ordering Balancing Bids
+7.3 Activating Balancing Bids

-In the case of Electronic Orders, the Balancing Service Provider or its authorised representative must respond to a Balancing Bid order from Fingrid within two minutes.
-A Balance Trade binding on the parties is created when the Balancing Service Provider receives the Electronic Order.
+The Balancing Service Provider or its authorised representative must respond to a Balancing Bid activation from Fingrid within two minutes.
+A Balance Trade binding on the parties is created when the Balancing Service Provider receives the Electronic activation.
 A Balance Trade is considered to have been created regardless of whether the Balancing Service Provider responds to or accepts the order.

-In the case of orders made by phone, a Balance Trade binding on the parties is created in connection with an order indicated by Fingrid by phone.
+In the case of activations made by phone, a Balance Trade binding on the parties is created in connection with an activation indicated by Fingrid by phone.

-The minimum balancing order from Fingrid is 1 MW, and any balancing is ordered at an accuracy of 1 MW.
-The minimum duration of a balancing order is one minute.
+The minimum balancing order from Fingrid is 1 MW, and any balancing is activated at an accuracy of 1 MW.
+The minimum duration of a balancing activation is one minute.